y-sunflower/snaplot/README.md

 ## How to use

-You run the following code as many time as need to save all intermediate plots:
+You run the following code as many time as needed to save all intermediate plots:

 ```python
 import matplotlib.pyplot as plt